spujadas/elk-docker/docs/index.md

 In particular, in case (1) above, the message `max virtual memory areas vm.max_map_count [65530] likely too low, increase to at least [262144]` means that the host's limits on mmap counts **must** be set to at least 262144.

-If during the startup you can access elasticsearch but it the container stops after waiting for Elasticsearch to be up, check if you have a proxy defined for docker and if you do have localhost is excluded from the proxy by using a no_proxy setting

 ### Elasticsearch is suddenly stopping after having started properly <a name="es-suddenly-stopping"></a>

 With the default image, this is usually due to Elasticsearch running out of memory after the other services are started, and the corresponding process being (silently) killed.

 As a reminder (see [Prerequisites](#prerequisites)), you should use no less than 3GB of memory to run the container... and possibly much more.

+### Miscellaneous <a name="issues-misc"></a>

+Other known issues include:

+- Elasticsearch not having enough time to start up with the default image settings: in that case [set the `ES_CONNECT_RETRY` environment variable](#overriding-variables) to a value larger than 30.
+(By default Elasticsearch has 30 seconds to start before other services are started, which may not be enough and cause the container to stop.)

+- Incorrect proxy settings, e.g. if a proxy is defined for Docker, ensure that connections to `localhost` are not proxied (e.g. by using a `no_proxy` setting).

 ## Known issues <a name="known-issues"></a>